opencv/opencv/modules/imgproc/doc/filtering.rst

 The class ``FilterEngine`` can be used to apply an arbitrary filtering operation to an image.
-It contains all the necessary intermediate buffers, it computes extrapolated values of the "virtual" pixels outside of the image etc. Pointers to the initialized ``FilterEngine`` instances are returned by various ``create*Filter`` functions, see below, and they are used inside high-level functions such as :func:`filter2D`,:func:`erode`,:func:`dilate` etc, that is, the class is the workhorse in many of OpenCV filtering functions.
+It contains all the necessary intermediate buffers, computes extrapolated values of the "virtual" pixels outside of the image, and so on.
+Pointers to the initialized ``FilterEngine`` instances are returned by various ``create*Filter`` functions (see below) and they are used inside high-level functions such as :func:`filter2D`,
+:func:`erode`,
+:func:`dilate`, and others.
+Thus, the class plays a key role in many of OpenCV filtering functions.

-This class makes it easier (though, maybe not very easy yet) to combine filtering operations with other operations, such as color space conversions, thresholding, arithmetic operations, etc. By combining several operations together you can get much better performance because your data will stay in cache.
-For example, below is the implementation of Laplace operator for a floating-point images, which is a simplified implementation of
+This class makes it easier to combine filtering operations with other operations, such as color space conversions, thresholding, arithmetic operations, and others.
+By combining several operations together you can get much better performance because your data will stay in cache.
+For example, see below the implementation of the Laplace operator for floating-point images, which is a simplified implementation of
 :func:`Laplacian` : ::

     void laplace_f(const Mat& src, Mat& dst)